“Every soon-to-be parent must read this book”

 ~ Paula W

-Don’t do motherhood alone – Join our supportive private village on Facebook today
+Don’t do pregnancy and motherhood alone – Join our supportive private village on Facebook today

 … giving birth is nothing like in the movies